hyungccho/backbone_material/projects/w7d1-pokedex.md

 ### User Interface

- * render toy list with showPokemonDetail
- * render new toy form on showPokemonDetail
- * show toy detail on click of toy list item

 Let's use our new functionality to add Toys to the Pokedex UI.

  * Write a function inside `showPokemonDetail` called `addAllToysToList`.
 This function should clear any toys from the current list (or remove the current list), then build a list with all of your `pokemon.toys` and append it to `.pokemon-detail`.
 Include each `toy`'s `data-id`.